Cayde-88/machine-learning-projects/README.md

 # machine-learning-projects
-This is a repo for my ML based projects
+This is a repo for my ML based projects.
+Please note that this repo is constantly evolving as I add more projects, watch this space!

 - Classification
 - Regression